Louisville

 Building Benchmarking

 Louisville uses EnergyCAP to evaluate building energy use and to identify and prioritize opportunities to increase energy efficiency in its buildings.
-Louisville is in the progress of getting all facilities benchmarked in EnergyCAP software.
-The City anticipates getting the majority of our facilities processed and benchmarked into EnergyCAP by mid-2021.
-Energy use is analyzed on an ongoing basis by the Energy Manager.
+Louisville benchmarks all municipal facilities.

 Comprehensive Retrofit Strategies